 This is the first: From Standard Conference Rooms to a Variety of Group Settings

 Clearly the two types of work settings—conference rooms and workstations—that continue to dominate office landscapes are no longer adequate to the task.
 There is an urgent need for a greater variety of settings targeted to support the unique mix of activities people pursue every day for the organization that employs them.
 Understanding these activities can help organizations envision workplaces that better reflect who they are, and provide greater support for what they and their people do.

 The nature of work has changed dramatically.
 To provide a platform for the best work and results, the places we work, learn, heal, and collaborate must evolve as well.
-Speak to a workplace specialist by clicking here.
-Read the full Herman Miller white paper Measure What Matters here.
+Contact us to speak to a workplace specialist.
+Read the full Herman Miller white paper Measure What Matters (PDF).

 Six Vital Characteristics of the Most Productive Workplaces; (condensed from Herman Miller’s white paper Measure What Matters); ONE of SIX